 The Barracuda CloudGen Firewall VPN Graphical Tunnel Interface (GTI) provides you with a graphical interface to create and manage TINA and IKEv1 IPsec VPN tunnels.
 When configuring VPN tunnels manually, there are many identical configuration steps and settings.
 The GTI editor eliminates many of these redundant steps, helping you configure your VPN tunnels more quickly and with less errors.
 Environments with many VPN tunnels especially benefit by using the GTI editor.
 The GTI editor is available on the Barracuda Firewall Control Center and can be used on a global, range, or cluster level.

 VPN groups contain VPN services running in the same scope as the GTI editor.
 You can create as many groups as needed and then assign the available VPN service to the individual groups.
 When using the GTI on the cluster or range level, only include VPN services running on that range or cluster.

 For each VPN service you want to use in the GTI Editor, you must configure a few basic parameters:

 - Transport Source IP – This is a list of one of more IP addresses the VPN service is listening on.
 They can be entered explicitly or selected by the system using a rooting table lookup (Dynamic - via routing).
 You can also use all IP addresses configured in the VPN service properties by selecting All Service IPs.

-- Networks – In the Server Properties of the virtual server your VPN service is running on, set the on-premise network(s) that are made available via VPN tunnel.
+- Networks – In the network configuration of the firewall your VPN service is running on, set the on-premise network(s) that are made available via VPN tunnel.